Find Schools

 • Design complex graphics and animation, using independent judgment, creativity, and computer equipment.

-Things a Multimedia Artist or Animator Should Know How to Do
+What a Multimedia Artist or Animator Should Know

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.